cisco/elsy/docs/bestpractices.md

 2. Visit the browser (or whatever tool you use to interact with the artifact) and immediately see the effects of your change

-`lc` helps enable this type of workflow using a `devserver` service in your `docker-compose.yml`.
+elsy helps enable this type of workflow using a `devserver` service in your `docker-compose.yml`.

 If your repo has a `devserver` service, then you can run the following command to